telerik/reporting-docs/knowledge-base/how-to-bind-sub-report-to-main-report-s-data.md

 ## Description

+Telerik Reporting Expression engine allows you to reuse the data of a parent scope.
+This includes binding a subreport to the main report's data.

 This article provides the required steps for binding the SubReport to the Main Report's Data.

 ## Solution

-Telerik Reporting Expression engine allows you to reuse the data of a parent scope.
-This includes binding a subreport to the main report's data.

-For this purpose, open the report that will be used as a subreport in the designer and use the following [binding to the report's DataSource property](../expressions-bindings):
+- Open the report that will be used as a subreport in the designer and use the following [binding to the report's DataSource property](../expressions-bindings):

 ```
 Property path: DataSource